Dynatrace/OneAgent-SDK-for-C/README.md

 ## Features

 - Trace any remote call end-to-end across processes and different programming languages.
-  The SDK is compatible with other OneAgent SDKs and OneAgents in general.
 - Trace any SQL-based database call.
+- Trace incoming and outgoing web requests.
+- Trace asynchronous processing within one process.
+- Add custom request attributes to any currently traced service.

+When tracing incoming or outgoing calls or requests, this SDK is compatible with other OneAgent SDKs and OneAgents in general.

 ## Documentation